DeltaRig/DIO/App-ValidatorCreditCardFlag/readme.md

 - **JavaScript** for core logic
 - **Regex** patterns for identifying card brands
 - **Luhn Algorithm** for card number validation
-- Developed with assistance from **GitHub Copilot**, showcasing how AI can boost productivity and suggest code efficiently
+- Developed with assistance from **GitHub Copilot**, showcasing how use GitHub Copilot

 ---